 Welcome!
-I hope you and your children have had a lovely Easter!
+I hope you and your children have had a lovely Summer!
 I can’t wait to hear all about it!

 On this page I will add links and ideas of some phonics and maths games you can do with your chid as we progress through the year.
 Here’s a few good ones: